nicolo-tellini/T2TyDNA/README.md

     2>&1 | tee conda_install.log
 ```
 > ⚠️ TeloFinder need to be installed following the instructions at (Telofinder Documentation)[https://telofinder.readthedocs.io/en/latest/#installation]
+> Telofinder will be installed inside the t2tydna environment and will be activated at the right moment.

 Below is the list of required tools and their tested versions: